 It is best to implement your hare control program before the peak of their damage.
 There is often a lull in breeding during Autumn, this is when the population will be most stable.

 Evaluate your success

-Conduct a second round of monitoring after your control program.
+Conduct a monitoring before, during and after your control program.

 - Have you observed hares?

 - Are you still experiencing damage caused by hares?

 - Is the impact of hares above or below acceptable thresholds?

 - What is working well?
 What could be improved?

 - Do you need to change your plan?
 Have you managed all the risks?

 Continue to monitor hare numbers and damage and when you see signs of hare activity again, implement control actions immediately.